EgonOlsen71/multorio/README.md

 # Multorio
-An multiplayer artillery duel clone for the Commodore 64/C64 in compiled BASIC.
+A multiplayer artillery duel clone for the Commodore 64/C64 in compiled BASIC.

 It requires a WiC64 to connect to the internet.
 If no WiC64 is present, the game won't run.
 More information about the WiC64 can be found here: https://www.wic64.de/